One Tree Hill (TV series): Awards and accolades

-Over its 9-year run, One Tree Hill has been nominated for and won various awards, most commonly being honored by the Teen Choice Awards.
+Over its nine-year run, One Tree Hill was nominated for and won various awards, most commonly being honored by the Teen Choice Awards.

-Release
+Distribution

 On February 7, 2007, Soapnet announced that it would broadcast reruns of The O.C. and One Tree Hill.
-The deal, made with the show's production company Warner Brothers, stated that Soapnet retained the option of picking up the fifth season for syndication.
+The deal, made with the show's production company, Warner Bros.
+Television, stated that Soapnet retained the option of picking up the fifth season for syndication.
 Soapnet did so, starting to air season 5 episodes in January 2009.

 In India, One Tree Hill premiered on Star World India on February 27, 2013.
 Star World India aired seasons 1 to 7 of the show at 10 pm on weekdays and season 8 and 9 at 7 pm on weekdays.
 One Tree Hill ended its run on Star World India on November 14, 2013.
 In Australia, One Tree Hill premiered on the Nine Network in December 2003, but the channel pulled the show after 3 episodes due to low ratings.
 It was subsequently picked up by Network Ten, with the channel airing seasons 1–2 and 4–6 with re-runs airing on both Network Ten and its Digital channel "Eleven".
-The show was aired in its entirety (Seasons 1–9) on the paid service, Foxtel on the Arena channel.
+The show was aired in its entirety (seasons 1–9) on the paid service, Foxtel on the Arena channel.
 In Philippines, One Tree Hill premiered on RPN on March 7, 2007.

 The entire series was available on internet streaming service Netflix until October 1, 2017.

 It was announced on January 17, 2018, that the entire One Tree Hill series would be available on Hulu starting February 1, 2018.